What is Health?

 Is a Woman Simply a Man with a Uterus?

 As women, I think we would all argue in favor of assessing women’s health differently than men’s health.

 From a physiological and biochemical standpoint, male and female bodies are quite distinct, far beyond differences in reproductive capacity.
 In fact, these differences are exactly because of reproductive capacity and more specifically, the hormones that mediate those abilities.

 If men and women are different – and of course they are – how do we know that what we know about women’s health is in fact accurate when most of women’s health research was defined by men?
-Do we really know anything, beyond the most basic assessments, about women’s health?
+Do we really know anything, beyond the most basic assessments about women’s health?

-I would argue that what we know or rather what we think we know, portend to know, especially in western medicine, may not be accurate.
+I would argue that what we know or rather what we think we know, pretend to know, especially in western medicine, may not be accurate.
 The questions were framed incorrectly – from the perspective that women’s reproductive capacities, organs and hormones had no impact on the rest of her health.
-We could probably make the same argument for men, as their reproductive organs and hormones were dissociated from the rest of their health too – but because men controlled the research, defined the research and importantly, had personal insight regarding their own physiological functioning, health knowledge is likely more accurate than what has been conveyed about women.
+We could probably make the same argument for men, as their reproductive organs and hormones were dissociated from the rest of their health too – but because men controlled the research, defined the research, and importantly, had personal insight regarding their own physiological functioning, health knowledge is likely more accurate than what has been conveyed about women.